kappelmann/Isabelle-Set/README.md

 This is in contrast to conventional type-theoretical environments where each term belongs to a unique, unalterable type.
 Those systems have to insert explicit casts to transform terms from one type to another.

-## How to build / run
+## How to Build / Run

-This code currently depends on [the Isabelle repository](https://isabelle.in.tum.de/repos/isabelle), which contains ongoing changes after the Isabelle2020 release.
+This code currently depends on [the Isabelle repository](https://isabelle.in.tum.de/repos/isabelle), which contains ongoing changes after the Isabelle2021 release.
-The file ISABELLE_VERSION specifies the exact revision, which will also be used in the automated builds.
+The file `ISABELLE_VERSION` specifies the exact revision, which will also be used in the automated builds.

 * Clone and prepare the Isabelle development version.
 Instructions can be found in the [README_REPOSITORY](https://isabelle.in.tum.de/repos/isabelle/file/tip/README_REPOSITORY).

-* Clone and navigate into this repository and setup the dependencies (git submodules).
+* Clone and navigate into this repository and setup the dependencies (git submodules):
 ```
-git clone git@bitbucket.org:cezaryka/tyset.git isabelle_set
+git clone  git@github.com:kappelmann/Isabelle-Set.git
-cd isabelle_set
+cd Isabelle_Set
 git submodule sync
 git submodule update --init
 ```
-If you are using git via https, replace the first command with `git clone https://bitbucket.org/cezaryka/tyset.git`
+If you are using git via https, replace the first command with `git clone https://github.com/kappelmann/Isabelle-Set.git`

 * Build the supporting Isabelle heap images
 ```
 /path/to/isabelle/bin/isabelle build -vbRD .
 ```

 * Build this development
 ```
 /path/to/isabelle/bin/isabelle build -vD .